JadeAnt/NYC-Vision-Zero-MLOPS/README.md

       - Log the data in persistent storage for later model re-training and evaluation.

 (2) Relevant Diagram Part
+- The data pipeline in this system diagram is in the development phase and it begins with the collection of raw data from various sources.
+This data undergoes exploratory data analysis (EDA) to identify patterns and issues, followed by cleaning, preprocessing, and transformation for model readiness.

+- There is also a streaming pipeline in the system diagram which is used to handle real time data prediction.
+In the architecture, it’s integrated with online serving to handle dynamic, real-time data inputs and outputs.

 (3) Justification
 - Offline Pipeline: